 Rosa Parks (February 4, 1913–October 24, 2005)

 This piece resonates in what the year '20 and the life experienced as a black and the marginalized.

 The title of the artwork derives from the two words; Dignified and Significant.

 Dignified is regal in meaning when applied to someone "saying If you say that someone is dignified, you mean they are calm and deserve respect.
 While the significant definition is of importance or noticeable; esp. in leading to an important change.
-The artwork has latched onto these two definitions of the words, by responding to this systemic catalyst that exists within our community to forms of the marginalized.
+The artwork has latched onto these two definitions of the words, by responding to this systemic catalyst that exists within the marginalized.